xqzr2000/SideBuySide_Blitz/README.md

 # SideBuySide

-SideBuySide is a Chrome Manifest V3 extension that turns Chrome's side panel into a lightweight product comparison shelf.
+SideBuySide is a Chrome Manifest V3 extension that turns Chrome's side panel into a unified shopping shelf.

 Right-click a shopping product page, choose **Add2SideBuySide**, and the extension extracts product metadata into a card.